Ghostzapper: Racing career

-Ghostzapper raced only twice at age two, winning his debut at Hollywood Park on November 16, 2002 and then finishing fourth in an allowance race on December 26 at Santa Anita.
-He did not return to the track until June 20, 2003, when he won an allowance race at Belmont Park.
+Ghostzapper raced twice at age two, winning his debut at Hollywood Park on November 16, 2002, and then finishing fourth in an allowance race on December 26 at Santa Anita.
+He returned to the track on June 20, 2003, when he won an allowance race at Belmont Park.
 On July 26, he won an allowance race at Saratoga before facing stakes company for the first time in the King's Bishop Stakes on August 23.
-As was then his habit, he raced well behind the early pace before closing rapidly to finish third, just a half-length behind the winner, Valid Video.
+As was then his habit, he raced well behind the early pace before closing rapidly to finish third, a half-length behind the winner, Valid Video.

 Ghostzapper made his next start in the Grade I Vosburgh Stakes on September 27.
-Despite having no stakes wins to his name, he was the second choice in a field of older horses.
+Despite having no stakes wins, he was the second choice in a field of older horses.
 After trailing the field early, he unleashed a "devastating" burst of speed and pulled away to win by 6 1/2 lengths.
-"I was really surprised how fast he caught these horses", said Frankel.
+"I was really surprised how fast he caught these horses," said Frankel.
 "He was 12 (lengths) out of it, and the next thing you know, that's him on the outside.
 I said, `How did he get there so fast?'"
-His time for the 6 1/2 furlongs was 1:143/5, just 1/5th of a second off the track record.
+His time for the 6 1/2 furlongs was 1:143/5, 1/5th of a second off the track record.

 After Ghostzapper's victory in the 2003 Vosburgh, he took time off to recover from quarter cracks and a bruised hoof.
 His first 2004 start came on July 4 at Belmont Park in the Tom Fool Handicap.
 This time, he stayed close behind the early leaders and then moved to the lead on the far turn, drawing off to win by 4 1/4 lengths.
-He won the 7-furlong race in 1:20.42, just 2/5ths of a second off the track record.
-"Bobby wanted to give him a rest and have him start fresh", said regular jockey Javier Castellano.
+He won the 7-furlong race in 1:20.42, 2/5ths of a second off the track record.
+"Bobby wanted to give him a rest and have him start fresh," said regular jockey Javier Castellano.
 "Bobby didn't want me to kill the horse after the layoff.
 I had to keep him with the pace, but not go too early and overuse him.
 He ran a big race today."
 Ghostzapper earned a Beyer Speed Figure of 120.

 Although Ghostzapper was primarily thought of as a sprinter, Frankel believed the horse might be able to handle longer distances.
-"With the speed he showed, going long you might be able to sit there with him and turn him loose in the stretch", Frankel said.
+"With the speed he showed, going long you might be able to sit there with him and turn him loose in the stretch,” he said.
 "Everybody wants to pigeonhole him as a sprinter; we don't know.
 He's an easy horse to rate."